arifwcma/mapnj2/PROJECT_REQUIREMENTS.md

 - Each cell shows point snapshot (colored circle) or "No data"

 **Table**
-- Columns: "Marker", "Latitude", "Longitude", "NDVI (avg)", "Remove"
+- Columns: "Marker", "[Index] (avg)", "Snapshot", "Remove"
-- NDVI (avg): Average NDVI of available images (within cloud tolerance) for the corresponding point for the visible range
+- [Index] (avg): Average index value of available images (within cloud tolerance) for the corresponding point for the visible range
 - Format: 2-digit rounded
 - Remove column: Cross button for each point
 - Clicking cross removes the point from analysis
 - Next added point takes first available color from color queue

 **Chart**
-- Shows average NDVI for selected point(s) for visible range
+- Shows average index value for selected point(s) for visible range
 - Updates when month dropdown changes
 - **Default visible range**: When a month is selected via the month dropdown, the chart displays all 12 months of that calendar year (January through December)
 - **Example**: Selecting "May 2022" shows data from January 2022 to December 2022 by default